Interested in learning more about becoming a Climate Corps Fellow? Read through these frequently asked questions.

 - Coursework or related experience in environmental fields (e.g., work, internships, volunteer work) is preferred.

-- Be authorized to work for any employer in the United States for the duration of the fellowship (SEI is unable to sponsor Fellowships).
+- Be authorized to work for any employer in the United States for the duration of the fellowship (SEI is unable to sponsor fellowships).
 You may check here to verify if you qualify.

 - Experience and/or the drive to create race equity with team members and programmatically.